2.c.1.a) Properties of fundamental particles with mass

 It is worth clarifying this concept, as it will have serious repercussions in the theory of the atom.
 The qualitative difference in fundamental particles with mass relates to matter and antimatter, while the quantitative difference in electrical charge of mass concerns the internal compensation of the charge and its environment.
 One could think of the atom's charge with more or less electrons.

-On the other hand, there exists the elementary particle of the neutron with mass, which has the same nature as the proton but without an electrical charge.
-Alternatively, for example, there are fundamental particles with very different mass but with the same electrical charge and opposite signs, such as protons and electrons.
+On the other hand, there are fundamental particles with very different mass but with the same electrical charge and opposite signs, such as protons and electrons.

 We must remember that there are also two types of photons, with elastic energy or with torque stress –with clockwise or counter-clockwise transversal torsion.